albertodonato/query-exporter/README.rst

   - from a file, containing only the DSN value, by setting ``dsn`` to::

       file:/path/to/file

+  These forms only support specifying the actual DNS in the string form.

 ``connect-sql``:
   An optional list of queries to run right after database connection.
 This can